 The purpose of this Work Item is to develop guidance documents for providing harmonized recommendations for the regulation of PMDs.
 The adoption of consistent and harmonized requirements for PMDs across various jurisdictions will offer significant benefits to users, patients, manufacturers, and regulatory authorities.

-The Working Group is currently developing an IMDRF Technical Document which will provide recommendations for production validation of PMDs.
-The document will provide technical guidance on:
+The Working Group have published updated IMDRF Technical Documents to provide recommendations for production validation of PMDs including technical guidance on:

 - Validation of the specified design envelope that is one of the defining features of a patient-matched medical device

-- Validation of a Medical Device Production System (a relatively new framework for regulating point-of-care manufacture of PMDs introduced in the IMDRF/PMD WG/N58 FINAL:2020)
+- Validation of a Medical Device Production System (a relatively new framework for regulating point-of-care manufacture of PMDs.